Why Decorating Mistakes Can Be a Good Thing

 If one technique or idea doesn’t work, keep trying out different techniques.
 For instance furniture arranging in a room that doesn’t feel just right.

-The more you experiment, the more you learn and the better you will become at it.
+The more you experiment, the more you learn and the better you will become at all that is required to decorating your home.

-When building your decorating project confidence, start by experimenting with a new to you skill on a piece of scrap wood or an item you don’t care about.
-Then move onto a small project like making over a small powder room.
-Starting small will give you skills and boost your confidence.
+When building your decorating project confidence, start by experimenting with a new-to-you skill on a piece of scrap wood or an item you don’t care about.
+Then move onto a small project like making over a small powder room that isn’t a prominent space.
+Starting small will give you skills and boost your confidence to move on to bigger projects.

 Doing exactly this without knowing how a project would turn out, I have had some fabulous decorating project wins.